 Each social media platform is its unique beast to conquer.
 Here are some nifty guides to supercharge your marketing efforts for each platform, complete with information on recommended posting times, frequencies, and formats:

-- Instagram: There’s much more to the platform than filtered, Insta-worthy photos — and The Performance Advertiser’s Guide to Instagram has the deets.
-Grow your brand’s presence on this highly popular social platform with the Instagram Stories and Instagram Advertising Strategy guides.
+- Instagram: There’s much more to the platform than filtered, Insta-worthy photos — grow your brand’s presence on this highly popular social platform with the Instagram Stories and Instagram Advertising Strategy guides.

 - Facebook: Learn the basics of Facebook marketing from Hubspot’s hour-long course or Facebook’s own marketing guide.
 Once you’ve mastered the basics, here’s a comprehensive list of more resources to bookmark.